ocibuilder/docs/README.md

 This repository contains all the documentation for getting started and configuring the ocibuilder.

+## Quick Start

+You can get started with the ocibuilder by following the [quickstart guide](./QUICKSTART.md).

 ## Commands

 Documentation of the cli commands for ocibuilder can be found [here](./commands)

 ## Specification